-I know it seems obvious but, booking a spa regular spa appointment in advance can give you something to look forward to in the cold, dark days of winter.
+I know it seems obvious but booking a spa regular spa appointment in advance can give you something to look forward to in the cold, dark days of winter.
 Treating yourself kindly is the perfect antidote to the creeping sense of depression that winter can induce.
-Get a facial, massage or pedicure and feel rejuvenated.
-It’s amazing how quick that can make you feel better.
+Get a facial, massage, or pedicure and feel rejuvenated.
+It’s amazing how quickly that can make you feel better.
 Book it Dano!
 Here’s where I go.

 - Cancel Something to be Spontaneous

-It’s all-to-easy to delve into hermit-mode when the temperature drops.
-But may I suggest that you question the day to day “to-do” boring blah stuff once in a while, to say hell-yes to invitations more often!
+It’s all too easy to delve into hermit mode when the temperature drops.
+But may I suggest that you question the day-to-day “to-do” boring blah stuff once in a while to say hell yes to invitations more often!
 Grab lunch, dinner or drinks with friends at least once a week.
 Join a meditation group.
 Go to a reading at your local bookstore.
 Check out a museum exhibit.
 Whatever it is — if you’re out of the house and meeting people, you’re on the right track.
 And don’t feel like everything needs to be planned a week in advance, to plan something with a friend.
-More than likely your pals are feelin’ it too and will JUMP at the chance to connect!
-Just last week a friend texted me to go on an impromptu shopping trip with her.
-Normally I’d never cancel a few afternoon things to “shop” but I did and because I was in FUN deficit mode, when I returned I had twice the energy to get some serious work done, just by taking a little break.
+More than likely, your pals are feelin’ it too and will JUMP at the chance to connect!
+Just last week, a friend texted me to go on an impromptu shopping trip with her.
+Normally I’d never cancel a few afternoon things to “shop,” but I did, and because I was in FUN deficit mode when I returned, I had twice the energy to get some serious work done just by taking a little break.

 - Change Up Your Morning Routine

-I have a deep belief that the way we set up our mornings has a powerful impact on our day, weeks and months.
-In the fall and winter we can find ourselves inside the house, office car and it seems to dull our senses a bit.
-You know how when the weather is warm you go out, play in the garden, tidy up the porch, feel the air and sun on your face?
-Well why not continue?
+I have a deep belief that the way we set up our mornings has a powerful impact on our days, weeks, and months.
+In the fall and winter, we can find ourselves inside the house, office car, and it seems to dull our senses a bit.
+You know how when the weather is warm, you go out, play in the garden, tidy up the porch, and feel the air and sun on your face?
+Well, why not continue?
 I have found that I need to get that fresh jolt of air even MORE in the winter.
 So I decided to move my morning meditation practice outside.
 I created a nice little set-up complete with a furry blanket, a pot of tea, and it’s quite invigorating.
 You probably know by now that I’m a fan of meditation.
-I have a group cleanse going on right now and this time I combined it with a meditation challenge.
+I have a group cleanse going on right now, and this time I combined it with a meditation challenge.
 Even some of the people who were a bit more resistant to trying it have been SOLD on it.
 Don’t believe me?
 Give it a try.
 Give it a Week.
 Change up your morning.
 See what happens…..